Can dogs eat jicama? If you are a dog owner, you are probably worried about anything your little pal puts in his mouth.

-Due to the fact that gut bacteria aid your little pal digest what he eats, the kind of food your pooch`s consumes will have an effect on which bacteria prosper in his gut.
+Due to the fact that this type of bacteria aids your little pal in digesting what he eats, the kind of food your pooch consumes will have an effect on which bacteria prosper in his gut.

-For example, in a research in which dogs were given a low-fat diet with high amount of protein, the balance of microbiome in dogs with excessive weight changed to a balance linked to healthy weight.
+For example, in a research in which adult dogs were given a low-fat diet with a high amount of protein, the balance of microbiome in dogs with excessive weight changed to a balance linked to a healthy weight.

 While your pooch`s digestive system may be unable to absorb such prebiotics, the gut bacteria are able to ferment them quite easily.

-A diet that contains a high amount of probiotics will increase the number of “healthy” gut bacteria, while at the same time will reduce the amount of unhealthy ones.
+If your dog’s diet contains a high amount of probiotics, it will increase the number of “healthy” bacteria while reducing the number of unhealthy ones.

-Giving your dog foods with high amount of probiotics will promote the bacteria types which might decrease the risk of chronic illnesses like kidney disease, obesity, heart disease or diabetes. – Read more!
+Giving your dog foods with high amounts of probiotics will promote the bacteria types, which might decrease the risk of chronic illnesses like kidney disease, obesity, heart disease, or diabetes. – Read more!

-This herb can be eaten raw, but also cooked.
-And if it`s cooked, it can be used in a large range of different kind of dishes.
+This herb can be eaten raw but also cooked.
+And if it`s cooked, it can be used in a large range of different kinds of dishes.

-After you remove the rough peel, you can cut the flesh underneath into small cubes or slices.
+After removing the rough peel, you can cut the flesh into small quantities of cubes or slices.